OlaKalenSMHI/sadcp-sta-processing/README.md

 Two example `.STA` files are included:

-- one WH600 example
+- one WorkHorse example
-- one OS150 example
+- one Ocean Surveyor example

 These can be used to test the notebook before processing other data.